 Our work takes us to many often-forgotten, rarely-talked about places.
 No mere tour, our aim is to facilitate exposure and learning for some of the business-world’s best and brightest.

 But it’s not about taking photos or listening to speeches.
 Our executive participants work hard to develop new approaches to value creation for the underserved majority.
-Sustained hard work is driven by the Power of Purposeful Engagement (stay tuned for this future post).
+Sustained hard work is driven by the Power of Purposeful Engagement.

 Inspired by our project partners and the incredible work produced by our participants, we compiled a series of reports that repackage the core ideas and outcomes from field projects.
 (Not everyone wants to read the full 100-slide PPT business plan).